 Dear Incoming Student,

-We look forward to welcoming you to the NEC student community and helping to ensure your musical and academic success.
-Your physical and emotional health is of the utmost importance and we can provide you with the tools you need to stay healthy.
-We invite students with existing medical problems to contact us upon arrival at school to ensure effective and comprehensive management of problems before they arise.
+We look forward to welcoming you to the NEC student community and facilitating your musical and academic success.
+Your physical and emotional health is of the utmost importance and NEC’s Health and Counseling Service is committed to helping to provide you with tools you need to stay healthy.

 NEC’s Health and Counseling Service offers a full range of health services on site by professional healthcare providers.
 Services include: